 Food & Drink: Bring plenty of food and water for the walk, there are a number of cafes and pubs in Coniston on your return.

-Dove Crag via Low Pike and High Pike
+Dove Crag via Low Pike and Sweden Bridge

 Starting from the village of Ambleside, there are a number of walks ascending into the hills.
-The most famous would be the Fairfield Horseshoe, an 11-mile strenuous hike that ascends Low Pike, High Pike, Dove Crag and Hart Crag, before returning over Great Rigg, Heron Pike and Nab Scar, through Rydal and back to Ambleside.
-We take you as far as Dove Crag, where you then have the option to complete the full Horseshoe or return back to Ambleside via Sweden Bridge.
+This is a shorter version of the Fairfield Horseshoe, hiking up to Dove Crag from Ambleside then descending via Sweden Bridge.
 Climbing out of the village, views back onto Lake Windermere and the surrounding hills become clear and are truly breathtaking.
 The walk follows a craggy ridgeline in the heart of the hills, a fairly gradual ascent with some more difficult sections.
 Cairnstones mark the summit of Dove Crag.
-Descending via Sweden Bridge is gentle and sheltered, or continue to complete the full Horseshoe.
+Descending via Sweden Bridge is gentle and sheltered and beautifully scenic.

 Getting there: Ambleside sits on the A591 and is easy to reach from the M6.
 If getting the train to Windermere, it is then possible to take a bus to Ambleside.